HzaCode/Athlytics/README.md

 ## 🎯 Overview

-**Athlytics** provides a comprehensive computational framework for longitudinal analysis of exercise physiology metrics using **local Strava data exports**.
+**Athlytics** provides a computational framework for longitudinal analysis of exercise physiology metrics using **local Strava data exports**.
 Designed for sports scientists, coaches, and athletes seeking standardized, reproducible workflows to quantify training load, performance, and physiological adaptation.

 ### Core Capabilities